Steve Carell: Early life and education

-Carell was raised Roman Catholic and was educated at Nashoba Brooks School, The Fenn School, and Middlesex School.
+Carell was raised Catholic and was educated at Nashoba Brooks School, The Fenn School, and Middlesex School.
 He played ice hockey and lacrosse while in high school.
-He played the fife, performing with other members of his family, and later joined a reenacting group portraying the 10th (North Lincoln) Regiment of Foot.
+He played the fife, performing with other members of his family, and later joined a reenacting group portraying the 10th Regiment of Foot.
 He attributed his interest in history to this, earning a degree in the subject from Denison University in Granville, Ohio, in 1984.

 While at Denison, Carell was a member of Burpee's Seedy Theatrical Company, a student-run improvisational comedy troupe, and was a goalie on the school's Big Red hockey team for four years.
 He also spent time as a disc jockey under the name "Sapphire Steve Carell" at WDUB, the campus radio station.

 Career

-Early work
+1989–2005: Early work and late night

-Carell stated that he worked as a USPS mail carrier in Littleton, Massachusetts, but quit after seven months because his boss told him he was not very good at the job and needed to be faster.
+Carell stated that he worked as a USPS mail carrier in Littleton, Massachusetts.
+However, Carell quit after seven months because his boss told him he was not very good at the job and needed to be faster.
 Early in his performing career, Carell acted onstage in a touring children's theater company, later in the comedy musical Knat Scatt Private Eye, and in a television commercial for the restaurant chain Brown's Chicken in 1989.